Big Joe Williams: Back to Mississippi

 Williams died December 17, 1982, in Macon, Mississippi.
 He was buried in a private cemetery outside Crawford, near the Lowndes County line.
-His headstone was primarily paid for by friends and partially funded by a collection taken up among musicians at Clifford Antone's nightclub in Austin, Texas, organized by the music writer Dan Forte, and erected through the Mt.
-Zion Memorial Fund on October 9, 1994.
+His headstone was primarily paid for by friends and partially funded by a collection taken up among musicians at Clifford Antone's nightclub in Austin, Texas, organized by the music writer Dan Forte, and erected through the Mount Zion Memorial Fund on October 9, 1994.
 The harmonica virtuoso Charlie Musselwhite, a one-time touring companion, delivered the eulogy at the unveiling.
-Williams's epitaph, composed by Forte, proclaims him "King of the 9 String Guitar."
+Williams's epitaph, composed by Forte, proclaims him "King of the 9 String Guitar".

-Remaining funds raised for Williams's memorial were donated by the Mt.
-Zion Memorial Fund to the Delta Blues Museum in order to purchase one of the last guitars Williams used from his sister Mary May.
+Remaining funds raised for Williams's memorial were donated by the Mount Zion Memorial Fund to the Delta Blues Museum, in order to purchase one of the last guitars Williams used from his sister Mary May.
 The guitar purchased by the museum is a 12-string guitar that Williams used in his later days.
 The last nine-string (a 1950s Kay cutaway converted to Williams's nine-string specifications) is missing at this time.
 Williams' previous nine-string (converted from a 1944 Gibson L-7 presented to him by Wilson Ramsay, known as Beef Stew, a name given to him by Williams) is in the possession of Williams's road agent and fellow traveler, Blewett Thomas.

 Another of Williams's nine-string guitars is kept under the counter of the Jazz Record Mart in Chicago, which is owned by Bob Koester, the founder of Delmark Records.
 Williams can be seen playing the nine-string guitar in American Folk-Blues Festival: The British Tours, 1963–1966, released on DVD in 2007.

 In 2003, Williams was honored with a marker on the Mississippi Blues Trail in Crawford.